AnisurRahmann/Movie-list/README.md

 # Areas of improvements
 1. Making ui responsive will be great improvements.
 In that case we can use any ui library.
-2. Now we cant delete or edit any movies on the DB.
-Adding this functionality will be so intuitive.
-As well as removing favorite movie once added for particular user.
+2. Now we can not delete or edit any movie after adding.
+Implementing those functionalities will be so intuitive.
+As well as removing favorite movies once added for particular user.